 The volcanic origins of Bermuda

 The Bermuda volcanic seamount was created by episodic eruption of molten basaltic lava from below the sea floor.
-It emerged from the ocean as a volcanic island (Figure 1a, Chapter 1) which, based on the quantities of volcanic sediment on the ocean floor surrounding Bermuda, is estimated to have risen as much as 1000 m (3000 ft) above sea level (VO1).
+It emerged from the Atlantic Ocean as a volcanic island (Figure 1a, Chapter 1) which, based on the quantities of volcanic sediment on the ocean floor surrounding Bermuda, is estimated to have risen as much as 1000 m (3000 ft) above sea level (VO1).

 The last major volcanic eruption at Bermuda, of which we have good evidence, occurred approximately 30 million years ago (RE1,MA4).
 Since then, erosion by ocean waves has lowered the volcanic portion of the seamount to a flat-topped edifice (Figure 1c, Chapter 1) at an average depth of 45m (150ft) below present day sea level.

 Today, the submerged volcanic seamount is buried beneath active reefs and carbonate sediments, composed primarily of the broken skeletal remains of corals, molluscs, algae and forams which dwell in the shallow waters of the platform and ledges.

 The Bermuda volcanic seamount which rises over 4000 m (13000 ft) from the Atlantic seafloor is one of a cluster of four volcanic peaks (Figure 2a).
 This cluster is rooted in the North American tectonic plate which is “drifting” in a generally north-westerly direction.
 This movement is driven by “seafloor spreading” at the Mid-Atlantic ridge, where new oceanic crust is continually being generated (Figure 2b).
 The resultant widening of the Atlantic Ocean, at a rate of approximately 2.5 cm (1 in) per year, is causing the distance of Bermuda from Europe and Africa to continually increase.